Sameeryadav12/Voice_Assistant/ARCHITECTURE.md

 # 🏗️ Architecture Overview

-This document provides a high-level overview of the Sigma Voice Assistant architecture and design decisions.
+This document provides a high-level overview of the Jarvis Voice Assistant architecture and design decisions.

 ## 📊 System Architecture